mikew/gitlab-ci-runner-docker-example/README.md

 This is of course just an example.
 Your builds will happen in `/builds-persistent/$NAMESPACE--$PROJECT--$BRANCH`, as opposed to `/builds/$PROJECT`.
-This means no collision between projects / forks / branches and thus you are free from collisions.
+This means no collision between projects / forks / branches and your builds should be faster.

 It also exports new environment variables: `CI_PROJECT_NAME` and `CI_PROJECT_NAMESPACE`.